 We understand that dental emergencies can happen at any time and without warning.
 Our team is here for you whenever you need us most – day or night, weekday or weekend.
 And if it’s an emergency outside of clinic hours, just give us a call, and we’ll be there as soon as possible with all the tools needed to take care of your problem quickly and efficiently.

 answers to some of our most frequently asked questions or browse through below for more information.

 If you are waiting to see a dentist and can’t tolerate the pain, take some ibuprofen for temporary relief.
-Ibuprofen works best when taken in an hour before your appointment with no more than three pills per day.
-If not relieved by this dose or if there is any chance of injury that may need medical attention, be sure to go visit a doctor who will help assess the severity of whatever occurred so they can provide appropriate treatment options immediately!
+Ibuprofen works best when taken an hour before your appointment with no more than three pills per day.
+If you are not relieved by this dose or if there is any chance of injury that may need medical attention, be sure to go visit a doctor who will help assess the severity of whatever occurred so they can provide appropriate treatment options immediately!

 Proper oral hygiene is essential to maintaining a clean, healthy mouth.
 Brushing teeth and flossing can help ward off tooth decay or gum diseases that are detrimental to your dental health but could lead you straight into the emergency dentist’s office if left untreated.

 Mouthguards are your best friend when it comes to protecting yourself from getting knocked out.
 They’re great for people who participate in contact sports, and they can be a lifesaver if you want to avoid breaking any teeth on the court or field!